Menu

 Number of end classes

-The final AMHCC Version 1.0 has 91 end classes, of which 60 are completely classified and 31 are a result of unknown phase of care or HoNOS.
+AMHCC Version 1.0 has 91 end classes, of which 60 are completely classified and 31 are a result of unknown phase of care or HoNOS.
 This consists of the admitted setting with 45 total end classes, of which 29 are completely classified and 16 are a result of unknown phase of care or HoNOS.
-The remainder is from the community setting with a total of 46 end classes, of which 31 are completely classified and 15 are a result of unknown phase of care or HoNOS.
+The remainder are from the community setting with a total of 46 end classes, of which 31 are completely classified and 15 are a result of unknown phase of care or HoNOS.

 The Activity Based Funding Mental Health Care National Best Endeavours Data Set (ABF MHC NBEDS) defines information about consumers receiving mental health care within the activity based funding scope.